cmabdullah/SpringInPractice/README.md

-# Lacture 38-40
+# Lacture 38-41
-## Objective : Jdbc Template and Querying the Database
+## Objective : Jdbc Template and Querying the Database with exception
 ### App.java

 ```java